richwaters/StoryAlign/README.md

       and persisted data.

 **--stage** (epub|audio|transcribe|align|xml|export|report|all)
       The processing stage to be run.
-When set, \(toolName) expects to find intermediate files stored in the directory pointed to by the session-dir argument.
+When set, storyalign expects to find intermediate files stored in the directory pointed to by the session-dir argument.
 It will re-generate missing information required to run the specified stage.